Rajasthan Board of Secondary Education

-The Board of Secondary Education, Rajasthan (RBSE) is a State Level board of education in the Indian state Rajasthan, for public and private schools, controlled and managed by the Government of Rajasthan.
-Also The Board is recognised Nationally.
-The board is responsible for promotion and development of secondary education in Rajasthan state.
-RBSE was Established in the year 1957 and constituted under the Rajasthan Secondary Education Act 1957.All schools affiliated to RBSE follow the NCERT curriculum especially from class 6 to 12.
+The Board of Secondary Education, Rajasthan (RBSE) is a State Level board of education in the Indian state Rajasthan, for public and private schools, controlled and managed by the Government of Rajasthan.The Board is recognised Nationally.
+RBSE is responsible for promotion and development of secondary education in Rajasthan state.
+It was Established in the year 1957 and constituted under the Rajasthan Secondary Education Act 1957.All schools affiliated to RBSE follow the NCERT curriculum especially from class 6 to 12.
 The current Chairperson of RBSE is Laxmi Narayan Mantri (IAS).

 Examinations

 RBSE conducts the final examinations for Class 5, Class 8, Class 10 and Class 12 every year in the month of March/April.
 The results are announced by the end of June.
 Results of examinations conducted by RBSE can be accessed via website.

 Languages

 RBSE offers academic subjects in regional languages were English and Hindi are compulsory.

 Promotion criteria

 Class 10

 For promotion from Secondary level (Class IX-X) to Senior Secondary level (Class XI-XII), a student must obtain, for all subjects (or best five of six subjects are taken), 33% overall, without any minimum theory mark requirement.
 Originally, the passing criteria were set such that a student had to get 33% in both the theory and practical components.
 Students who do not manage to pass up to two subjects can write the compartment in those subjects in September.
 Those who fail the compartment, or fail in three subjects or more, must rewrite all the subjects taken in the next year.